Yerson-Borda/Yerson-Borda/README.md

 <h1 align="center">Hi 👋, I'm Yerson</h1>
 <h3 align="center">Music + Code = ✨</h3>

-I've held roles in Hardware, Ops and QA.
 I'm passionate about all things Hardware and Software.
 Due to my interests, I consider myself a jack of all trades - a master of some.
-In my spare time I enjoy electronics design, software development and conducting ethical cybersecurity research.
+In my spare time I enjoy learning languages, software development and conducting ethical cybersecurity research.

 <!--Looking forward to sharing knowledge and collaborating with you.-->